Githubjosmy/Foodvlog/README.md

 FOODVLOG PREOJECT

 This project mentioned about online food ordering system which is a web based application utilised for restaurant's business.

-It let's customer's to view the menu via filtering or searching options and select a food item ,drop into cart to place an order
+It let's customer's to view the menu via filtering or searching options and select a food item ,drop into cart to place an order.

+Database : Sqlite